-Course No Course Title Course N Course No. Туре Theory Practical Total 19MPSC101 Research Methodology C - 1 4 0 4 Learning To provide foundation on the basics of research methods in Psychology Objectives To sensitize students on the importance of scientific research and ethical issues To develop skills in writing proposals, designing research and report writing.
+Course No. Course Title Course N 5 Course No. Course Title Type Theory Practical Total 19MPSC101 Research Methodology C - 1 4 0 4 Learning To provide foundation on the basics of reso To provide foundation on the basics of research methods in Psychology Objectives To sensitize students on the importance of scientific research and ethical issues To develop skills in writing proposals, des To develop skills in writing proposals, designing research and report writing.